 Vettel needs to keep pressure firmly on Hamilton in Germany

-At the midway point of the Formula One season – the 11th race out of 21 – Vettel holds only an eight-point lead over rival Lewis Hamilton in an intriguing title contest.
+At the midway point of the Formula One season – the 11th of 21 races – Vettel holds an eight-point lead over Hamilton.

 Vettel started strongly, then Hamilton took over, and now Vettel appears to be in the ascendancy again.

-While he leads Hamilton only 4-3 in wins this season, Vettel’s most recent victory was particularly poignant seeing it was at Hamilton’s home track at Silverstone – where Hamilton has enjoyed huge success.
-Vettel’s win there heaped more misery on the British driver, considering he’d experienced a rare retirement at the Austrian GP one week earlier.
+While he leads Hamilton only 4-3 in wins this season, Vettel’s most recent victory was particularly poignant because it was at Hamilton’s home track at Silverstone, where the British driver has had huge success.
+Vettel’s win heaped more misery on Hamilton, considering he had experienced a rare retirement at the Austrian GP one week earlier.

 In previous years, Ferrari was the team experiencing technical problems and frustrating inconsistency.
 Now the roles appear reversed, and Mercedes is the team under pressure.

+”We are getting stronger and we have a very, very good group of people,” Vettel said Thursday. ”The car has potential.”

-Having won the last four drivers’ and constructors’ championships, often by huge margins, Mercedes lags 20 points behinds Ferrari.
+After winning the last four drivers’ and constructors’ championships, often by huge margins, Mercedes lags 20 points behinds Ferrari.
 There have been communication errors and strategy mistakes within Mercedes.
-For Hamilton, who along with Vettel is vying for a coveted fifth F1 crown, these problems are hard to accept.
+For Hamilton, who along with Vettel is vying for a fifth F1 title, these problems are hard to accept.

 Last year, the pressure seemed to affect Vettel more, but this time Hamilton is the one showing signs of strain.

-Rapidly overtaken from pole position at the British GP, Hamilton was then shunted off the track following a collision with Ferrari’s Kimi Raikkonen.
+Rapidly overtaken from pole position at the British GP, Hamilton was then shunted off the track following a collision with Ferrari driver Kimi Raikkonen.

-After Hamilton fought back brilliantly from last place to an impressive second place, he made comments about Ferrari’s ”interesting tactics” – implying Raikkonen had done it on purpose as part of team strategy.
+After Hamilton fought back from last place to an impressive second, he made comments about Ferrari’s ”interesting tactics” – implying Raikkonen had done it on purpose as part of team strategy.
 Hamilton subsequently apologized, calling his own comment ”dumb.”

-While Vettel has upped his level from 2017, Hamilton has still shown his trademark speed and consistency, aside from a poor start at Silverstone.
+Vettel says it was a ”silly” thing for Hamilton to say, but understood why he spoke out of turn.

+”We’ve all been there.
+It’s never great if you get hit without doing anything wrong,” Vettel said. ”It’s also fine to express your opinion, even if it’s not right or reasonable.
+It’s human.
+It was two weeks ago, we move on.”

 Mercedes has often taken the blame for Hamilton’s setbacks, right up to the top.